intOppong/software_engineer_journey/journey/daily_log.md

 ### Friday
 - What i did
-  -
+  - following React TP: creating an axios error handler as a higher order component.
-- What i learnt &
+- What I learnt &
   -
 - Challenges
-  -
+  - was just a little more challenging